platformsh/platformsh-docs/docs/src/domains/steps/subdomains.md

 your domain may be reserved for the project you added it to.
 Then you can't set up a second project with the bare domain (`example.com`) or a subdomain (`foo.example.com`).

-If that happens, our support team can remove the protection for that domain.
+If that happens, remove protection for that domain by [contacting support](../../overview/get-support.md).
-[Open a support ticket](../../overview/get-support.md) and include the project ID of the project that already has the domain.
+Include the project ID of the project that already has the domain.